ADHD, Women, and the Danger of Emotional Withdrawal

 There are many ways to find a good therapist.
 You can use ADDItude’s guidelines on what to look for in a good therapist or doctor, and whether you should see an ADHD coach or a therapist.
 Someone who offers CBT (cognitive behavioral therapy) or DBT (dialectical behavioral therapy, a kind of CBT), along with a specialty in ADHD, is preferable.
 These professionals can help you learn to stop your emotional withdrawal and learn healthier, less dangerous coping mechanisms that can enhance your relationships, rather than sabotaging them.

-Emotional withdrawal can hurt your relationships, poison your marriage, and, through toxic coping mechanisms, sabotage your life.
+Emotional withdrawal can hurt your relationships, destabilize your marriage, and, through unhealthy coping mechanisms, sabotage your life.
 But you can release yourself from its grasp.
 Emotional withdrawal is a behavior many women with ADHD have learned through a long life of rejection, fear, and bullying; it can take time, therapy, and help to get through it.
 It’s important to have a strong support network in place (including, if possible, an understanding spouse), and a good therapist.

 But most of all, you need a strong commitment to change.
 Without that, you’ll be stuck in your old rut of withdrawal: and that doesn’t help anyone, least of all yourself.